x

-BASTROP COUNTY, Texas — With election day near, every vote matters.
-However, the fate of a $1.2 billion ballot item in Bastrop County is all in the hands of one voter.
+BASTROP COUNTY, Texas — With Election Day here, every vote matters.
+However, the fate of a $1.2 billion ballot item in Bastrop County was all in the hands of one person.

-The ballot item asks for authorization to build a Municipal Utility District, approve a property tax imposed on people who will own property in the area, and build water, wastewater, roads, parks and recreation facilities that will cost $1.2 billion in a series of five bonds.
+The ballot item asked for authorization to build a Municipal Utility District (MUD), approve a property tax imposed on people who will own property in the area and build water, wastewater, roads, parks and recreation facilities that will cost $1.2 billion in a series of five bonds.

-Only people who live in the district are eligible to vote on it.
-According to the Bastrop County Election Administrator, only one person is registered there.
+Only people who live in the district were eligible to vote on it.
+And according to the Bastrop County Election Administrator, only one person is registered there.

-“That's $1.2 billion of bonds elected by a transient resident,” John Carlson, who lives across the road from Lund Farm said.
+“That's $1.2 billion of bonds elected by a transient resident,” said John Carlson, who lives across the road from Lund Farm.

 Carlson said his family has owned their ranch land for 90 years.
 According to him, in the 25 years he’s lived on the land, Lund Farm has always been empty farmland.